wmakley/wmakley.github.io/_posts/2020-07-11-intro-to-jpql-for-activerecord-users.md

 JPQL will figure out the joins for you, and has a special "fetch" keyword to signify pre-loading.
 You also have to reference "client" as a property of "contact": `c.client`.
 Again, in this query language we are dealing with entities, not tables.

 > Aside: The blogosphere on avoiding N+1 issues in JPA seems woefully lacking.
 Many posts treat the reader like they are five years old, and maybe aren't ready to tackle such "complex" issues, or spend pages beating about the bush.
-Documentation rarely offers straightforward solutions to common problems. **Note that ActiveRecord's `.includes(...)` method is obvious and easy to use, and may be explained in five seconds.** This is typical.
+Documentation rarely offers straightforward solutions that work in every circumstance. **Note that ActiveRecord's `.includes(...)` method is obvious and easy to use, and may be explained in five seconds.** This is typical.
 Do I sound frustrated?

 ## When to use it